On the distinction between empathy, sympathy, compassion, understanding, and love, and what it means to act through the emotional lens of love, first.

 Our society does not suffer an empathy deficit, but a fear of embracing love for what it truly is.
 Love is not just a romantic or familial emotion, to be reserved exclusively for the most special and dearest in our lives.
 Love is a holistic concept that incorporates elements of all four other responses.
 More importantly, love is also the only true solution to the problem.

-The shortcoming of empathy is that is doesn’t scale: you can’t go sit into every hole with every person who suffers, and it doesn’t actually help them; it only helps you understand on a visceral level what that suffering is like.
+The shortcoming of empathy is that is doesn’t scale: you can’t go sit into every hole with every person who suffers, and it doesn’t actually help them; it only helps you understand what that suffering is like.
 This is a necessary step towards love, but is far from the panacea some like to bill it as.
 Put another way: you can’t empathize with a demographic; only with an individual.

 The shortcoming of sympathy is that it offers no solution, only an acknowledgment of the struggle.
 Without sympathy, however, a solution does not validate the pain or suffering for what it is, which is important for both the person in the hole (to feel seen and validated), and for you (to recognize a good solution over a bad one).